 Our leaflet, Water meters- your questions answered provides information for household customers about metering.

 If you want to find out more about meters, you can contact your water company for advice.
-Some company websites have an on-line calculators to help you decide whether you will save money by switching to a water meter.
+Some company websites have online calculators to help you decide whether you will save money by switching to a water meter.
 You can also find a calculator on the Consumer Council for Water website.

 You should contact your water company for more information.